vaadin-component-factory/vcf-timeline/README.md

 - Edit an item by drag and drop.
 - Multiple items selection.
 - Possiblity to define zoom options (e.g. 1 day, 3 days, 5 days).
-- Items are shown connected by an horizontal lines between them. (*)
+- Items are shown connected by an horizontal line between them. (*)
 - Show tooltips for items.
+- Possibility to revert resizing or dragging if condition is not met.
+- Autoscrolling when reaching limits of visible range.
+- Tooltip on item update.

 (*) Horizontal lines implementation is based on [timeline-arrows](https://github.com/javdome/timeline-arrows).